PavanMohanN/GermanEconAnalysis/README.md

 ## Overview

 This repository contains code for performing Empirical Mode Decomposition (EMD) on economic datasets related to Germany.
-The analysis involves three main datasets (also provided above):
+The analysis involves three main datasets (provided in the repo):
 - Employment Rate
 - GDP
 - Compensation in Billions